In about 10 minutes and 3 ingredients, you can make seriously delicious Cereal Bars. They’re crispy, flavorful, and a perfect snack for kids.

 • I like to wrap each bar, then store in a storage bag or airtight container in the fridge.
 You can skip the plastic wrap, but do store them in an airtight container

-• Store in the fridge for up to two weeks.
+• Store in the fridge for up to 2 weeks.
 (Ones made with Cheerios are likely going to be fine in the fridge if tightly wrapped for up to a month.
 Other brands may start to taste stale after 1-2 weeks.)
 You can also wrap and store in the freezer for up to 3 months.

 • Nut-free: Use sunflower seed butter.